Bi0ma3/evolutionary-tree-analyzer/README.md

 ```

 **Note**: You must have `MUSCLE` installed and accessible from your system's PATH for alignment.
+⚠️ For large FASTA files (e.g., >50kb or >100 sequences), the alignment step may crash due to memory limits in Python/Jupyter.
+    👉 Instead, run MUSCLE manually from Git Bash or CMD - instruction below.

 ### 3. Run the main notebook
 ```bash